Session to discuss oil processing development strategy

 “Remember that the economic dimension of oil processing and its efficiency should be in the spotlight,” the Belarusian leader emphasized.

-Alexander Lukashenko remarked that when approving the appointment of new directors of Naftan Oir Refinery and Mozyr Oil Refinery, he set clear tasks regarding the preparation of feasible action plans.
+Aleksandr Lukashenko remarked that when approving the appointment of new directors of Naftan Oir Refinery and Mozyr Oil Refinery, he set clear tasks regarding the preparation of feasible action plans.
 “Enough time has passed for them to get a picture of the state of affairs.
 I have warned them that he previous practices will not work (as I can see from your proposals today),” the President added.

 During the session the head of state also spoke about the tasks assigned to the newly appointed Belarus President’s Aide Alexander Kosinets.